 “Feedback is the breakfast of champions” is a quote often attributed to Ken Blanchard, who is an author, speaker, management expert, and business consultant.

-I strongly believe in the above quote as success is not the result of a single super effort.
-It is the cumulative result of many efforts and feedbacks.
+I strongly believe in the above quote, as success is not the result of a single super effort.
+It is the cumulative result of many efforts and feedback.

-If you want to be successful, then ask for feedback from your colleagues, supervisor, spouse, relatives, customer, supplier or any other relevant stakeholders.
+If you want to be successful, then ask for feedback from your colleagues, supervisor, spouse, relatives, customers, suppliers, or any other relevant stakeholders.

-Feedback is simply an information based on someone’s opinion or perception of you or your work.
+Feedback is simply a piece of information based on someone’s opinion or perception of you or your work.
 It would help if you never took it personally against the person who gave the feedback.
-Their candid feedback and opinion could help you to know the areas that need some improvement.
-Maybe your time, finance or relationship management.
+Their candid feedback and opinions could help you to know the areas that need some improvement.
+Maybe your time, finance, or relationship management.

-On the reverse side, if someone asked you to give them feedback, ensure you separate the facts from stories.
+On the reverse side, if someone asks you to give them feedback, ensure you separate the facts from the stories.

 4. Set Your New Year Goals

 You are now ready to set the new goals.
-At a minimum, each goal should have an action point that would lead to the achievement of the goal.
+At a minimum, each goal should have an action point that would lead to achieving the goal.
 For your goals to be meaningful, they should be impactful and S.M.A.R.T.
 Your goals should impact you either directly, for instance, more money or indirectly like giving to others.
 SMART means Specific, Measurable, Attainable, Result focused and Time-bound.

 The primary reason for failure is that people do not develop new plans to replace those plans that did not work.”
 (Napoleon Hill)